 Before joining the Seminary, Okamoto served as assistant pastor at Abiding Savior Lutheran Church in St. Louis, Mo.
 (1996–98).

-He received his Master of Divinity, Master of Sacred Theology and Doctor of Theology from Concordia Seminary (1993, 1996, 1997).
-He holds a bachelor’s degree from the Massachusetts Institute of Technology (1982).
+He received his Master of Divinity (M.Div.), Master of Sacred Theology (S.T.M.) and Doctor of Theology (Th.D.) from Concordia Seminary (1993, 1996, 1997).
+He holds a Bachelor of Science (B.S.) from the Massachusetts Institute of Technology in Cambridge, Mass.
+(1982).

-His published work includes “Science, Technology, and the American Mind” in The American Mind Meets the Mind of Christ (Concordia Seminary Press) and “‘In ______ We Trust’: Filling in the Blank—American Religion and Biblical Christianity” in The Anonymous God: The Church Confronts Civil Religion and American Society (Concordia Publishing House).
+His published work includes “Science, Technology, and the American Mind” in The American Mind Meets the Mind of Christ (Concordia Seminary Press, 2010) and “‘In ______ We Trust’: Filling in the Blank—American Religion and Biblical Christianity” in The Anonymous God: The Church Confronts Civil Religion and American Society (Concordia Publishing House, 2004).
 His journal articles include “Evangelism in an Age of Normal Nihilism” in Missio Apostolica (now Lutheran Mission Matters) and “Attacks on the Christian Faith: Who?
 What?
 Why?” in Issues in Christian Education.
-Among his research interests are the concept of truth for Christian life and witness, a contemporary account of the theology of Luther and Lutheranism, and the intersection of science and theology.
+He also is book review editor for Lutheran Mission Matters.

-He and his wife, Ruth, are the parents of three sons; Jacob, Peter and Thomas.
+He and his wife, Ruth, are the parents of three sons, Jacob, Peter and Thomas.